OpenDSA/OpenDSA/RST/source/Sorting/InsertionSort.rst

 each value greater than the value of record :math:`i` that appears in array positions 0 through :math:`i-1`.
-For example, in the slideshows above the value 14 is initially preceded by six values greater than it.
+For example, in the slideshows above the value 14 is initially preceded by five values greater than it.
 Each such occurrence is called an :term:`inversion`.
 The number of inversions (i.e., the number of values greater than a given value that occur prior to it in the array) will determine the